 (I’m about to spoil everything that you could possibly imagine.
 Read on with caution.)

-Cracked.com has a really good piece on “How We All Saw ‘Logan’ Eleven Years Ago,” and, well, yeah.
-It is really similar to Children of Men, except it’s mutants not being born instead of normal humans.
+Cracked.com has a good piece on “How We All Saw ‘Logan’ Eleven Years Ago,” and, well, yeah.
+It is similar to Children of Men, except it’s only mutants not being born instead of all humans.
 But I’ll leave that to David Christopher Bell.

 Here I want to talk about a few other things: